The Dangers of Laxatives

 - Consume gut-friendly compounds: Probiotics, or good bacteria, as well as coffee, are just a few compounds that can help restore balance in the gut, and in turn improve gut health (6).
 Coffee can also stimulate muscles in the gut to improve motility, while probiotics can also help reduce inflammation in the gut, which can prevent digestive distress.

 - Eat regularly: The act of eating can help stimulate intestinal contractions (2).
 Therefore, try to eat small meals and snacks throughout the day to help keep the intestines moving and in turn help relieve constipation.

-When used in appropriate doses, laxatives can be helpful to some people to help relieve symptoms of constipation by helping to produce bowel movements.
+When used in appropriate doses, laxatives can be beneficial to some people to relieve symptoms of constipation by helping to produce bowel movements.
 However, because many types of laxatives are available on grocery store shelves, one may have the impression that they cannot harm the body.
 But any substance consumed in excess can potentially cause harm to the body.

-There are many alternatives to laxatives that should be attempted first to help relieve constipation.
+There are many natural alternatives to laxatives that should be attempted first to help relieve constipation.
 Then, if such methods are ineffective, or if you experience symptoms such as nausea, loss of appetite, or unintentional weight loss as a result of your constipation, then please seek help from a healthcare provider to assist you in finding effective treatment(s) for your constipation.